The Movie Participants

 Attendance to TaxCOOP2019; TaxCOOP2018; TaxCOOP2017; TaxCOOP2016; TaxCOOP2015: Competition and taxation: a look at the landscape-2015; Tax competition: an unleveled playing field for developing countries?-2016; Let’s start planning for the future-2017

 Her main research interests are the development and implementation of national and international tax policy, international tax governance and actors involved.
-She is an associate researcher for the Research Chair in Taxation and Public Finance at the Université de Sherbrooke and she has been involved in projects addressing tax fairness, aggressive tax planning and transfer pricing.
+She is an associate researcher for the Chaire de recherche en fiscalité et en finances publiques at the University of Sherbrooke and she has been involved in projects addressing tax fairness, aggressive tax planning and transfer pricing.

 She authored and co-authored articles and book chapters and she regularly participates in conferences with a focus on political science and tax policy, in Canada and abroad.